ocamllabs/ocamllabs-www/_doc/documentation.md

 - support cross-linking between packages
 - reduce external dependencies and default integration with other tools

+## `odig`

+[`odig`](http://erratique.ch/software/odig) is a library and command-line tool to mine installed OCaml packages.
+It supports package distribution documentation and metadata lookups, and generates cross-referenced API documentation with `ocamldoc` and/or `odoc`.

 {% include news.html name="documentation" %}